tyressk/voice-app-launcher/README.md

 # Voice App Launcher

-A wake-word detection app/background service in Python using [openWakeWord](https://github.com/dscripka/openWakeWord/).
+A wake-word detection app/background service in Python using [openWakeWord](https://github.com/dscripka/openWakeWord/), currently only for Linux.
 It listens for specific wake words (like ‘Open Browser’) and launches apps and/or commands when detected.

 ## How to run on CLI